 Total Time: 3 hours 5 minutes

 27 grams of protein to keep you full.
-This easy high protein chia pudding is the perfect healthy breakfast for wellness or weight loss.
+This easy high protein chia seed pudding is the perfect healthy breakfast for wellness or weight loss.

 Ingredients